stewartsmith/drizzle/docs/mysql_differences.rst

 Authentication, Authorization and Access
 ----------------------------------------

-Plugins.
+Authentication lies in Drizzle plugins.
 Currently there are PAM and HTTP AUTH plugins for authentication.
 Through the PAM plugin, you can use any PAM module (such as LDAP).

 Command line clients